Quantum thermodynamics of boundary time-crystals: Thermodynamic description of the BTC

 which shows that the entropy flux is directly proportional to the heat current.

 Particular care is required to derive the behavior of the von Neumann entropy.
-At the mean-field level, the state of the system is described by a product state, which is furthermore pure due to our choice of the conserved quantity $m^2=1/2$.
-This means that the extensive (time-independent) contribution to the entropy, coming from the mean-field state, is vanishing.
+At the mean-field level, the state of the system can be described by a product state over all spins, whose single-spin reduced density matrix is defined by the average magnetization operators.
+Due to the choice of the conservation law $m^2=1/2$, such a state is furthermore pure (we also remark here that the mean-field description is independent of the temperature).
+This implies that the extensive (time-independent) contribution to the entropy, coming from the mean-field state, is vanishing.
 The (intensive) leading-order behavior must then be captured by the quantum fluctuations.
 It can be obtained, as in Gaussian bosonic system \cite{adesso2014}, by introducing the matrix $M=isG$ and finding its eigenvalues.
 Since $s$ is degenerate antisymmetric and since $G$ is symmetric, these are given by $0,\pm \lambda$, with $\lambda>0$.
 The latter two eigenvalues are related to the canonical (bosonic) mode which can be defined from the quantum fluctuations (see, e.g., also Refs.~\cite{benatti2018,CarolloPRA2022}).
-The entropy can then be calculated as $ S=\lambda_+\log\lambda_+-\lambda_-\log\lambda_-\, , $ with $\lambda_\pm=\lambda\pm1/2$ (see details in Ref.~\cite{SM}).
+The entropy can then be calculated as $ S=\lambda_+\log\lambda_+-\lambda_-\log\lambda_-\, , $ with $\lambda_\pm=\lambda\pm1/2$ (see details in \ref{App1}).